noahzeidenberg/TE-Agents/README.md

-sb# Yeast Transposable Element Analyzer
+# Yeast Transposable Element Analyzer

-This tool analyzes transposable elements (TEs) in the Saccharomyces cerevisiae genome, identifying their locations, families, and activity status.
+This tool is undergoing development.

 ## Features